 - Disconnect the fridge’s battery or switch it off when the fridge is not in use.
-This eliminates energy draw on the battery when on standby.
+This eliminates energy drawn from the battery when on standby.

-How many batteries are needed to run a 12V fridge/freezer?
+How many Batteries to Run a 12V fridge/freezer?

-You can use 1 pc 12V 100Ah AGM battery, or 2 pcs 50Ah batteries to run your 12V fridge for approximately 20-40 hours depending on your fridge’s actual power consumption.
+That said, with your 45 -90W fridge or freezer, you can consider 1 pc 12V 100Ah AGM battery or 2 pcs 50Ah batteries to run your 12V fridge for approximately 6 to 13 hours continuously.

-Note: Some portable fridges/freezers have a low voltage disconnect or battery saver system that switches of the battery when its voltage is getting dangerously low to prevent your car’s battery from being drained flat.
+Note: Some portable fridges/freezers have a low voltage disconnect or battery saver system that switches off the battery when its voltage is getting dangerously low to prevent your car’s battery from being drained.